frematers/Drawing-Tablet/Huion-H640P/README.md

 +++++++++++ Second Method ++++++++++

-Or copy ~/Huion-H640P/xsetwacom-huion-button.sh to /opt/Huion/
+Or copy xsetwacom-huion-button.sh to /opt/Huion/

-Add autostart script huion.desktop to ~/.config/autostart/huion.desktop
+Add autostart script huion.desktop to ~/.config/autostart/

 And finish ^_^